riley-brandt/devsite-2025-ssh/README.md

 ## To Do List

-- Code the Hamburger Menu button
+- Add a close on exit to the responsive navbar
+- Finish the homepage images, arrangement, and captions
-- About page contents
+- Write the About page contents
-- CSS sytling of about page blocks
+- Style the about page blocks
-- Finalise colour scheme
-- Add contact form backend
-- Finish Contact page blurb
 - Take a new headshot/selfie for the About page
 - Fix all the media queries/responsive layouts

 ## Required for live push

-- Working contact form
-- A lessons page
-- Working hamburger menu
 - Home, About, Contact (Portfolio page can be added later)
-- Blog: FOSS photography workflow post

-## Pages to Code

-- Homepage
-- About
-- Contact
-- Lessons
+- A Lessons page
-- FOSS photography workflow blog post
+- Blog archive: FOSS photography workflow post
+- Test webpages with verification site

 ## Post launch ideas